samiux/samiux.github.io/dompros.md

 ## Known Issues

-- It may response in Chinese or with some Chinese characters when it read some Chinese content websites or refers to a Chinese website even you ask in English.
+- It may response in Chinese or with some Chinese characters when it read some Chinese content websites or refers to a Chinese website even you ask in English when 1.5B/7B/8B is used.

 ## License